RicoRF/PersonalWebsite-FrontEnd/README.md

 ## Contributing

-Feel free to fork the repository and submit a pull request with your changes.
+Contributions are welcome!
+Fork the repository, make changes, and submit a pull request.

 ---

 ## Contact

-For questions or support, reach out at [your-email@example.com].
+For inquiries, feel free to reach out at [federico@federicoferrante.ca](mailto:federico@federicoferrante.ca).